waldolin/ai-masterdream-copilot/README.md

 This is a demo of AI MasterDream Copilot.

 ## Video Tutorial
 Watch this tutorial to get started with the project:(Click the picture) [![Watch the video](./images/demo.jpg)](https://www.youtube.com/watch?v=dQw4w9WgXcQ)

+Due to the delay of shipping delivery and unexpectiable problem of power failures for three times and earthquake (rate: 5.7) on 8/15 near our places, the video will upload as soon as possilbe!

 ## Abstract
 This project uses AMD graphics cards and TensorFlow technology to achieve efficient image generation, reasoning, and text generation functions.
 The system uses Node-RED workflows for low-code control and runs edge computing on an Arduino development board.
 By combining Angular and Arduino APP, the conversational user interface design of multiple projects has been realized.